Haider Akbar Khan Rono

-Haider Akbar Khan Rono (born 31 August 1942) is a Bangladeshi public leader, theorist and writer.
-He is a member of the Politburo of the Communist Party of Bangladesh.
-He has published 13 books.
-He has received the Bangla Academy Literary Award (2021).
+Haider Akbar Khan Rono (31 August 1942 – 11 May 2024) was a Bangladeshi politician, theorist and writer.
+He was a member of the presidium of the Communist Party of Bangladesh.
+He published 25 books and many booklets.
+He received the Bangla Academy Literary Award (2021).

 Early life

 Rono was born on 31 August 1942 in Calcutta, Bengal Presidency, British India (now Kolkata, India) to engineer Hatem Ali Khan.
 His grandfather, Syed Nausher Ali, was an Indian politician and his younger brother, Haider Anwar Khan Juno, was a leftist politician and freedom fighter.

 Education

-Rono passed the Secondary School Certificate (SSC) from St Gregory's High School in 1958 and was added to the 12th position of the merit list of the East Pakistan (now Bangladesh).
+Rono passed the Matriculation Examination from St Gregory's High School in 1958 and was added to the 12th position of the merit list of the East Pakistan (now Bangladesh).
 Before, he studied at Jessore Zilla School and Rajshahi Collegiate School.
-In 1960, he passed the Indian School Certificate (ISC) from Notre Dame College, Dhaka.
-In 1960, he was admitted in the Department of Physics at the University of Dhaka.
-But couldn't finish the course for imprisonment and other causes.
+In 1960, he passed the ISC from Notre Dame College, Dhaka.
+In 1960, he was admitted in the Department of Physics at the University of Dhaka, but couldn't finish the course for imprisonment and other causes.
 Later, when he was in prison, he completed a bachelor's degree in law.